MG Software.

 Slack

-The most widely used business communication platform with channels, threads, Huddles (voice/video), and over 2,600 integrations.
-Slack is the standard for team communication in tech companies and offers a polished experience with Slack Connect for external collaboration, Workflow Builder, and extensive enterprise features.
+The most widely used business communication platform in the world with channels, threads, Huddles (voice/video), Clips for asynchronous video, and over 2,600 integrations with business tools.
+Slack is the undisputed standard for team communication in tech companies and offers a polished experience with Slack Connect for secure external collaboration with clients and partners, Workflow Builder for no-code automations, Canvas for collaborative documents, and extensive enterprise features including SAML SSO, data loss prevention, and compliance certifications.

 Discord

-Originally developed for gamers but increasingly adopted by developer communities, open-source projects, and tech teams.
-Discord offers free voice channels, screen sharing, community forums, and a powerful bot ecosystem.
-With low-latency voice and a generous free plan, Discord is the preferred choice for developer communities.
+Originally developed for gamers but in 2026 adopted by thousands of developer communities, open-source projects, and increasingly by tech teams as an internal communication platform.
+Discord offers free always-on voice channels with low latency, screen sharing, Go Live streaming, community forums with threaded discussions, and a powerful bot ecosystem for automation.
+With unlimited free message history, up to 500,000 members per server, and community features like roles, stages, and forums, Discord is the preferred choice for developer communities and cost-conscious startups.

 What are the key differences between Slack and Discord?